 Suicide Rate in the United States in 2025 – Latest Insight and Analysis

-Suicide is still taking a devastating toll in the United States.
-Tens of thousands of people die each year, and the loss hits far beyond the person who died, shaking families, friends, workplaces, and whole neighborhoods.
+Suicide Rate in the United States remains too high.
+Tens of thousands of people die every year, and the loss hits everyone around them.

 Numbers from last year underline how stubborn the crisis has been.
 About 48,800 suicide deaths were recorded in 2024, showing almost no shift toward safer ground.